 - A severe sore throat

 The most common locations for many of these signs will be inside the mouth, positioned on the lips, cheeks, gum tissue, palate or tongue.
 Many patients believe they will experience some level of discomfort with these signs, but that’s not always true.
-Our doctors in Peoria, Galesburg, and Macomb often state that oral pathology does not always involve discomfort.
+Our doctors in Peoria and Galesburg often state that oral pathology does not always involve discomfort.
 Regardless, whether a patient experiences a different feeling or not, a change in the appearance or texture in these areas could be the beginning signs of oral cancer and an evaluation should be conducted as soon as possible.